Paulkinungi/alx-low_level_programming/0x09-static_libraries/README.md

 copy all .o files to the library libmy.a using  the code(ar rcs libmy.a *.0) run the code (ar -t libmy.a ) to confirm all.o files are in the library run the second code to confirm by comparing the displayed codes

+task_2
+-create "create_static_lib.sh" file
+-enter this code into the file and save   #!/bin/bash gcc -Wall -pedantic -Werror -Wextra -c *.c ar -rc liball.a *.o ranlib liball.a

+-make the file executable using :
+"chmod u+x create_static_lib.sh"
+-run the file using the function:
+"./create_static_lib.sh" >> it causes the file liball.a to appear
+-confirm liball.a is presennt using:
+"ls *.a"

+git add .
+git commit -m "message"
+git push